xrettle/WFGY/ProblemMap/GlobalFixMap/Agents_Orchestration/README.md

   > If you want full consultation and prescriptions, go back to the Emergency Room lobby.
 </details>

-A practical hub to stabilize **multi-agent and tool-augmented workflows**.
+Agent and orchestration bugs are structural failures in multi-agent or tool-augmented systems, where coordination, role boundaries, execution order, or control flow break down even when the underlying model behaves correctly.

-Most “agent bugs” are not model issues.
-They come from role mixups, tool schema drift, uncontrolled loops, and cold-boot ordering.
-This page routes symptoms to structural fixes with measurable targets.
+Most agent failures are not caused by model quality.
+They arise from role mixups, tool schema drift, uncontrolled loops, shared-state collisions, and cold-boot ordering errors.
+This page maps observable symptoms to structural fixes with measurable acceptance targets.

 ---